btc-raspberrypiclub/btc-raspberrypiclub.github.io/_authors/garth-johnson.md

 instagram_username:
 ---

-Garth is an adjunct professor at BTC, and the advisor to the Raspberry Pi Club.
+Garth is an adjunct instructor at BTC, and the advisor to the Raspberry Pi Club.